Is therapy right for me?

 Is emotional pain necessary before joy is experienced?

 Sometimes.
 Let me explain with an analogy.
 You can think of me as a “physical/emotion therapist” because I believe that therapy is a way for men and women to exercise their “emotion muscles” much like the way you might use a gym and personal trainer to exercise the muscles in your body.
 What happens when we don’t use a muscle?
 It atrophies.
-Likewise, our emotion muscles atrophy and anytime we use atrophied muscles, it hurts until we get used to it again.
+Likewise, our emotion muscles atrophy and anytime we use "retired" muscles, it hurts until we get used to it again.
 With our bodies, if we avoid motion that causes pain in a specific muscle, we can literally end up with a body dysfunction such as a frozen shoulder.
+Mobility is key: use it or lose it.
 It is similar with emotions, if we shy away from any experience that causes emotional pain, we will eventually end up with emotional constrictions (debilitating depression) or habitual avoidance (debilitating anxiety).
 Practical application: embracing the grief process, for instance, accomplishes both the mental processing for dealing with the past and the emotional strength for dealing with the future.

 Who is Dr. Swan?